abhishekmani12/abhishekmani12.github.io/_pages/projects.md

 - Closed Source

 ## Study of Mask Detection Systems:
-Various Architectures of CNN Models, One Shot Detectors were trained and tested on different custom datasets to create an efficient and deployable solution to classify if a person was wearing a mask or not.
+Various Architectures of CNN Models, One Shot Detectors were trained and tested on different custom datasets to create an efficient and deployable solution to classify if a person is wearing a mask or not.
 This project was developed with the intention of deploying it to a mask dispensing robot that could provide masks immediately to people who were not wearing masks.
 This was created for the Department of CSE at my university.
 - [Github Repo](https://github.com/abhishekmani12/Mask_Detector)